 “He is no fool who gives what he cannot keep to gain that which he cannot lose” – Jim Elliot

-A person in the Outer Court that has accepted Jesus as Savior (i.e., identified with the message of the Brazen Altar) has been baptized in the Holy Spirit (1) and thus is part of the Body of Christ (i.e., they are Born Again, Saved, a Christian, etc).
-However, because that have not yielded their life to God at the Bronze Laver (Romans 12:1) they have not started to “know Him” (Philippians 3:10) through study of the Word of God at the Bronze Laver leading to being cleansed from sinful thoughts and habits (John 17:17.
+A person in the Outer Court that has accepted Jesus as Savior (i.e., identified with the message of the Brazen Altar) has been baptized in the Holy Spirit (1) and thus is part of the Body of Christ (i.e., they are Born Again, Saved, a Christian, etc.).
+However, because they have not yielded their life to God at the Bronze Laver (Romans 12:1), they have not started to “know Him” (Philippians 3:10) through the study of the Word of God at the Bronze Laver, leading to being cleansed from sinful thoughts and habits (John 17:17.
 2 Peter 1:4).
 Therefore, they remain Phase Zero Christians.
-Those that choose to lay down their lives and rid themselves of a lifestyle of sinful desires by the study of the Word of God (symbolized by the Bronze Laver) will become Phase I Christians (1) and will be enabled to progress into the Tabernacle.
+Those who choose to lay down their lives and rid themselves of a lifestyle of sinful desires by studying the Word of God (symbolized by the Bronze Laver) will become Phase I Christians (1) and will be enabled to progress into the Tabernacle.

 - God’s Heavenly Pattern for our Spiritual Transformation – Part I: The Outer Court